NORTH EAST ECUADOR

 click here for a pdf version of this destination write-up - easier to print - no photos

-east slope of the Andes, descending into the Amazon basin, is one of the most biologically rich regions on the planet.
+The east slope of the Andes, descending into the Amazon basin, is one of the most biologically rich regions on the planet.
 From the high peaks to the lowland rainforest, every change in altitude brings a corresponding change in birdlife.
 This includes some of the most endangered birds in the Neotropics, threatened almost entirely due to human pressure on the land.

-Having arrived in Quito, we will head straight for Puembo Garden, a small family run hotel just east of the city.
+Having arrived in Quito, we will head straight for Turi Quindi, a small family run hotel just east of the city.
 Being 1500 feet lower in altitude than Quito, it is the perfect place to spend our first two nights.
 From here we will visit Antisana Reserve, where Andean Condors soar over beautiful and unspoilt paramo.
 We will then travel east to San Isidro, crossing the Papallacta Pass where we will look for high altitude specialities in the polylepis woodland.
-Sword-billed Hummingbird will probably be the day’s highlight.
+Sword-billed Hummingbird will probably be today’s highlight.
 We will then drop down to San Isidro, where a beautiful lodge is surrounded by cloud forest in the subtropical zone.
 After three nights here we descend further to Wild Sumaco, an outstanding new lodge built by birdwatchers.
 Situated in the foothills, the forest here is full of colourful tanagers, and time spent on the verandah is very productive, with a dozen or more hummingbird species visiting.
 Finally, we will travel into the lowlands, visiting the internationally important Yasuni National Park.
 Staying at the perfectly situated Napo Wildlife Centre Lodge, we will have five days to immerse ourselves in the diversity of the Amazon rainforest.